wilg/hivelogic-enkoder-rails/README.md

-h2.
-Hivelogic Enkoder
+# Hivelogic Enkoder for Rails

-The Enkoder plugin provides an extension to TextHelper that can be used to protect email addresses (or other information) by obfuscating them using JavaScript code.
+The enkoder_rails plugin provides adds some view helpers to Rails that can be used to protect email addresses (or other information) by obfuscating them using JavaScript code.
 The only way to decrypt the JavaScript is to actually run it, hiding the results from email-harvesting robots while revealing them to real